Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 - ARM chips replace x86 in laptops and desktops.
 I am writing this article on one.

 - ARM chips replace x86 in the data center.
-Again, this is already happening with Amazon’s Gravitron2 instances, and it is the whole point of Nvidia’s proposed $40 billion acquisition of ARM from Softbank.
+Again, this is already happening with Amazon’s (NASDAQ:AMZN) Gravitron2 instances, and it is the whole point of Nvidia’s proposed $40 billion acquisition of ARM from SoftBank (OTCPK:SFTBY) (OTCPK:SFTBF).

-So we are still somewhere in the middle of this threat to x86, but the other big thing that has changed in the 2 years since I wrote that article is that Intel and AMD are very much aware of it now.
-I also thinl we are past the point of no return.
+So, we are still somewhere in the middle of this threat to x86, but the other big thing that has changed in the 2 years since I wrote that article is that Intel and AMD are very much aware of it now.
+I also think we are past the point of no return.

 What’s So Special About ARM Hardware?